Jboghaert/proj-goto-1/README.md

 # Implementation {#goto_1_implementation}
 The scripts within the GOTO-1 project are written for the 2019 Duckietown (AMOD) class at ETH Zürich.
 The entire project is based on a ROS-template providing a boilerplate repository for developing ROS-based software in Duckietown, to be found [here](https://github.com/duckietown/template-ros).
+Throughout this document `$ some command` refers to a command from the terminal within the project directory, and `# some command` refers to a command within the root of a Docker container (accessed using /bin/bash).

 Running the project should be implemented in the existing framework of `indefinite_navigation`, more info to be found [here](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/demo_indefinite_navigation.html) with the default rosgraph to be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/indefinite_navigation_default_rosgraph.png).
 This framework allows us to comply with the Duckietown traffic rules, lane following and the necessary task prioritization of incoming commands.
 The implementation of the GOTO-1 project requires some changes to be made within the indefinite navigation framework, which are outlined in the next sections.

+A quick pre-flight checklist for the demo is provided below:
+- Set up the Duckiebot as explained in section [Prerequisites and assumptions](#goto_1_implementation).
+- Set up a correctly configured Duckietown as explained in section [Prerequisites and assumptions](#goto_1_implementation), and make sure the DT map is configured as in `path_planning_class` (more info can be found in the [final report](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/final_report.pdf)).
+- Make sure all assumptions and restrictions for GOTO-1 as explained in [Prerequisites and assumptions](#goto_1_implementation) are met.
+- Set up the altered framework of the `indefinite navigation` demo on which GOTO-1 will be built, as further explained in section [Setting up the framework](#goto_1_implementation).
+- Check if the activated Docker containers are visible in Portainer, accessed via *DUCKIEBOT_NAME.local:9000/#/containers* (repeat this check after every newly run Docker container).
+Check if the containers are up and running by checking their log.
+- Implement the GOTO-1 functionality on top of `indefinite navigation` as further explained in section [Implementing GOTO-1](#goto_1_implementation).
+- Check whether the ROS graph of the entire GOTO-1 module is correct using `rqt_graph` and use `rqt_image_view` to check whether the camera functions properly (further explained in section [Additional](#goto_1_implementation)).
+- Run the demo using the joystick controller, as explained in section [Implementing GOTO-1](#goto_1_implementation).

 ## 1. Prerequisites and assumptions:
 The GOTO-1 package assumes the following assumptions within the Duckietown environment set-up:
 - DT map as hardcoded in `path_planning_class` (the demo example can be found [here](https://github.com/duckietown-ethz/proj-goto-1/blob/master/media/lab_dt_map.png)),
-- no other AT's present as the ones hardcoded in `path_planning_class`,
 - no varying lighting conditions,
 - no external factors (s.a. obstacles on the roads),
 - an acceptably functioning `indefinite_navigation` demo version with ROS graph as attached.